sundeepbassi/supershop_v1/README.md

-Tips

-Document your process.
-If you’re planning for your final project, keep this documentation for your README By the end of this exercise you should have between 10 and 20 keywords, which should be a mix of short-tail keywords and long-tail phrases.

-Note
-Keyword research is not an exact science.
-The volume and popularity of keywords constantly shifts.
-This means that deciding on keywords for a project is just the beginning of a journey, and marketing departments for e-commerce businesses have to continuously analyse and adjust them.

-Content Challenge
- Bookmark this page
-Content Challenge
-In our last video, we talked about what things to consider including in your web page content to ensure it’s deemed a high quality search result.

-In this unit we’re going to challenge you to use what you have learned and plan a single web page of your own.

-Using the web application idea you chose for the keywords challenge, either:
-Your own project idea (possibly for your final project)

 Choose one important page from your chosen application.
 This might be the home page, a single product or service page or another important page in the application.
 Choose a page that you hope users would first land on when visiting your website.

 - The page chosen is the landing page for customers as this includes the main navigation that can be used to access other areas of the site.